SGCB/DMD-instalador/README.txt

 Eighth step traverse all the colecctions with authority items to collect the dc elements.
 It will traverse the collections with nonauthority items to collect the items with the dc elements from the former traversing.
+If a pattern as contributor.* is given, all the contributor elements from the authorities items will be linked with the normal items.
+The handle of the auhtority item will be written at the authority field of the normal item.
 If there's a match the handle of the authority will be stored in the field authority of the table metadatavalue in the row belonging to the item.
 The Servlet container is not required to be restarted.